Tax deductions and exemptions for homeowners

 What homeowning expenses are not tax deductible?

-There are many costs of owning a home which are not tax deductible.
+Many costs of owning a home are not tax deductible.
 The cost of routine maintenance and repairs that do not substantially improve your home are not deductible.
 You cannot deduct the cost of homeowners insurance, utility and internet bills, homeowners association (HOA) fees, or condominium fees from your taxes.
-Costs associated with buying a home like down payments and closing costs are typically not deductible either.
+Costs associated with buying a home, like down payments and closing costs, are typically not deductible either.

 *Freedom Mortgage Corporation is not a financial advisor.
 The ideas outlined above are for informational purposes only, are not intended as investment or financial advice, and should not be construed as such.
 Consult a financial advisor before making important personal financial decisions, and consult a tax advisor regarding tax implications and the deductibility of mortgage interest and charges.